martinit18/and-python/README.txt

 If the mkl_fft module is present, most FFTs (the ones which use a lot of CPU time) are performed using the MKL FFT routines.
 If not present, the program uses numpy.fft, which is a bit slower.
-All the modules are available using anaconda or miniforge, the later one being recommended.
+All the modules are available using anaconda (or miniforge), the former one being recommended.
 The ctypes module should also be made optional, but is not in this version.

 The last module "anderson" contains all the specific code of this software.